zanyarz/zodiac/README.md

-# ZoDIAC: Zoneout Dropout Injection Attention Calculation
+# ZoDIAC: Zoneup Dropout Injection Attention Calculation

-This repo includes the code for ZoDIAC paper submitted to Springer Nature AIRE (Currently Under Review).
+This repo includes the code for the old version of ZoDIAC paper.
 Preprint with DOI available at [Research Square](https://doi.org/10.21203/rs.3.rs-1798795/v1).
 Arxiv preprint version is available [here](https://arxiv.org/pdf/2206.14263.pdf).

+# Note:
+The code will be updated soon upon acceptance of the updated manuscript with updated results to publish modifications in the updated version of the work in details.

 ## Requirements

 Python 3.6 and above.